phys-sim-book/mdbook-src/src/lec31.4-summary.md

 In this section, we explored fundamental approaches for solving large, sparse linear systems of the form $Ax = b$ that arise in optimization-based simulation, particularly when computing search directions in Newton-type methods.

-We established the context: at each iteration of projected Newton methods, we solve $Pp = -\nabla E(x)$ where $P$ is typically a symmetric positive definite (SPD) Hessian matrix.
+We established the context: at each iteration of projected Newton methods, we solve $Pp = -\nabla E(x)$ where $P$ is typically a symmetric positive definite (SPD) proxy matrix.
 This reduces to solving linear systems crucial for optimization time integrators.

 Direct solvers provide exact solutions through matrix factorization.
 For SPD systems, Cholesky decomposition $A = LL^T$ reduces the problem to two triangular solves.
 While robust and accurate, direct methods become impractical for very large systems due to computational constraints.